ktekinay/M_UUID/README.md

 ## Usage

 Open the Harness project and copy the M_UUID module to your project.
+Do __not__ drag the module directly from disk to your project.

 ## Features